 GeneCards Summary for BST1 Gene

 BST1 (Bone Marrow Stromal Cell Antigen 1) is a Protein Coding gene.
 Diseases associated with BST1 include Paroxysmal Nocturnal Hemoglobinuria and Rheumatoid Arthritis.
-Among its related pathways are Metabolism of proteins and Innate Immune System.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and NAD metabolism.
 Gene Ontology (GO) annotations related to this gene include transferase activity and NAD+ nucleosidase activity.
 An important paralog of this gene is CD38.

 UniProtKB/Swiss-Prot Summary for BST1 Gene

 Synthesizes the second messengers cyclic ADP-ribose and nicotinate-adenine dinucleotide phosphate, the former a second messenger that elicits calcium release from intracellular stores.
 May be involved in pre-B-cell growth.